Updated: Jun 25, 2020

 The reduction of a trigger point is also accompanied by a reduction in the complaints of the client.
 Be that pain, lack of mobility, or performance, the results are always significant.
 Myofascial pain is one of the most common reasons a person goes to their doctor complaining of pain, and it is characterized by the presence of trigger points.
 Even intuitively many people recognize that their muscles are at least somewhat involved in the pain they are experiencing and are quick to opt for a massage.
 Massage and other external techniques can be quite effective.
 They even serve as a great compliment to dry needling, however, they cannot reach the center of these dysfunctional areas called trigger points.

-In my years of experience in physical therapy I have never witnessed such profound technique as dry needling.
-With the help of dry needling and a skillful practitioner I have been able to normalize my own chronic neck pain and lifelong imbalances.
+In my years of experience in physical therapy, I have never witnessed such a profound technique such as dry needling.
+With the help of dry needling and a skillful physical therapist, I have been able to normalize my own chronic neck pain and lifelong imbalances.
 For my clients, the difference has been undeniable.
 Since becoming certified in Dry Needling my patients have enjoyed quicker results and better outcomes.
 Many of my clients have tried a wide variety of treatments before finding relief with the unique approach at Latitude Physiotherapy including dry needling.
 Have you tried dry needling yet?
 What are your feelings about it?
-Next time you find yourself complaining of pain, consider a treatment that dives deep to the heart of problem!
+Next time you find yourself complaining of pain, consider a treatment that dives deep to the heart of the problem!